 Make sure each Proposal Win Theme is believable to you, as well as to the Customer.

-Hold the wording of the proposal win theme to 25 words or less with crisp, meaningful phrasing.
+Hold the wording of the proposal win themes to 25 words or less with crisp, meaningful phrasing.

 Address the Evaluation Factors with heaviest weighting wherever reasonably possible.